Silverton Christmas Market: 2025 Dates & Info

 And possibly for several states around.

-But the truth is, it is just an overpriced market.
+But the truth is, it is just an overpriced weekend market.
 If you have kids, take them here.
 If not, you may find better things to do with your time.

 Silverton Market, formerly Christmas in the Garden, is hosted at the Oregon Garden Resort in Silverton, Oregon.
 It is no longer hosted inside the Oregon Garden but instead hosted on the grounds of the Oregon Garden Resort.
 This is due to management changes on the property.